chukiagosoftware/software-engineer-blog/content/pages/about.md

 URL:
 save_as: index.html

+:sunrise:

-### Welcome :sunrise:
+### Welcome :izakaya_lantern:

+This is my software engineering microblog focusing on Infrastructure as Code, DevOps and Site Reliability Engineering (SRE).
+I am a Computer and Electrical Engineer (B.Sc.
+University of Texas, 2005), Cisco Network and VoIP Expert, Staff System Reliability Engineer and DevOps / Kubernetes / Cloud practitioner with 18 years of experience.

-To this software engineering microblog focusing on Infrastructure as Code, DevOps and Site Reliability Engineering (SRE).
-Here you will find some neat how-tos and how-nots on Terraform, Kubernetes, Python FastAPI, AsyncIO and system automation.
+Here you will find some neat how-tos and how-nots on Terraform, Kubernetes, Python, FastAPI, AsyncIO and system automation.

+:cheese:

-We are running on Python 3.10, Pelican 4.8.0 microblogging framework, and our custom Python Markdown 3.4.1 extension for the Github Emojis.
-Like cheese.
+We are running on Python 3.10 with the Pelican 4.8.0 microblogging framework, and our custom Python Markdown 3.4.1 extension for the Github Emojis.

-like  :cheese:

 While I've done some HTML/Jquery/CSS work in the past, this is about the crux of my UI skills.
-I do love [good theater](https://hamiltonmusical.com/) but am not much of a UI or frontend engineer, huge surprise huh.
+I do love [good theater](https://hamiltonmusical.com/) but am not much of a frontend guru.
+My deal is the backend, lol.

-This site is deployed based on Git pushed to main branch using [Netlify](https://www.netlify.com).
-Highly
+This site is deployed based on Git-ops.
+The Python code is pushed to a main branch integrated with [Netlify] (https://www.netlify.com).
+I use Jetbrains Pycharm, so this is done either by typing *git push* or Cmd-K. I highly recommend it.

-recommended.
-Other options considered for deployment were Google App Engine, [Render](https://www.render.com) and some server on GCP or Digital Ocean or my old shared-webhost from the 90's.
-We settled on Netlify because it works very nicely out of the box, in theory we can run a full blown app with CDN and content managment and more imporantly Netlify had Python 3.10 compatible images at the time of writing.
-More on Netlify if you click on Categories.
+Other options considered for deployment were Google App Engine, [Render](https://www.render.com) and a VM on Digital Ocean or a [free Oracle VM](https://docs.oracle.com/es-ww/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm)
+We settled on Netlify because it works very nicely, can scale to a full blown app with CDN and content managment and more imporantly [Netlify had Python 3.10]({filename}../netlify.md)  compatible images at the time.

 ### Infrastructure as Code :bridge_at_night: